matomo-org/developer-documentation/docs/generated/master/Piwik/Site.md

 <a name="isEcommerceEnabledFor" id="isEcommerceEnabledFor"></a>
 ### `isEcommerceEnabledFor()`

-Returns whether the site with the specified ID is ecommerce enabled
+Returns whether the site with the specified ID is ecommerce enabled or not.

 #### Signature